 Café Central, in particular, offers some mind-blowing interior décor, as if you just walked into a film set.
 Café Sacher actually served as a recent film set.

-Most people have heard of Hundertwasserhaus, the apartment block designed by the artist, Friedensreich Hundertwasser.
-And it’s a fine place to visit, with its colours, curves, murals, spirals, and trees poking out at odd angles.
+Many people have heard of Hundertwasserhaus, the apartment block designed by the artist Friedensreich Hundertwasser.
+And it’s an intriguing place to see, with its colours, curves, murals, spirals, and trees poking out at odd angles.

 But there are too many souvenir outlets around there for me.
-So I’d rather go to the Kunst Haus Wien.
+Nor can you really go inside.

 4. The palaces, of course

-There’s a very good reason why Schönbrunn Palace is Vienna’s most popular tourist spot.
-It’s magnificent, and a tour through the interior is a tour through some pretty impressive European history.
+Schönbrunn Palace is Vienna’s most popular tourist spot.
+And for good reason: it’s gorgeous.
+A tour through the interior is a tour through some pretty impressive European history.

 Visit in the early morning, when the park gates are open but the ticket office isn’t.
 Then pop round the back, walk up to behind the Neptune Fountain and look down at the landscaped gardens and palace when empty of visitors.